 Carrie Peacock

 In 1994 my husband and I moved from Florida to start our lives in Portland.
 I started taking Taiko lessons in 2017 with a friend and fell in love with the art and how it strengthens the connection between mind and body.
-Recently I concluded my 30-year career in the food and nutrition business and now work with a group, Crossing Party Lines, that facilitates political discussions among those with different views.
-I was delighted to be invited to be on the board of Portland Taiko and am looking forward to contributing to the next phase of its growth and evolution.
+I recently concluded my 30-year career in the food and nutrition business and was delighted to be invited to be on the board of Portland Taiko.
+I’m looking forward to contributing to the next phase of its growth and evolution.

 Zack Semke